 Nick Ede, award winning public relations and brand consultant and TV presenter.
 He is the CEO of East of Eden and Eden Lifestyle PR.
 He is known and respected as a philanthropist and charity activist.
 Some of his charity work include: Jeans for Genes, Balls to Cancer, Children in Need, Eva Longoria Foundation, MTV Staying Alive, Pink Ribbon Foundation, Global Gift Gala the list goes on…His Foundation is Style for Stroke: www.styleforstroke.org.
-He is currently filming a new TV show airing in May 2018.
+He is one of the hosts of a brand new TV dating show The Ultimate Matchmaker for W starting on the !5th August!
 He resides in London with his husband Andrew Naylor.
 We at Those London Chicks are so pleased Nick has taken the time out of his extremely busy schedule to speak with us.

 You work closely and have done for years with The Stroke Association, you started the foundation Style for Stroke with the successful campaign ‘Style for Stroke’ in association with them.
 What made you decide to do that?